GabeScott/standard-works-vault/General Conference/1991 October - Today—A Day of Eternity.md

 With the Quorums of the Seventy and the Presiding Bishopric, I have shared the joy of brotherhood.

-To all the members and missionaries with whom I have been privileged to serve in Asia, the Philippines, Micronesia/Guam, Great Britain, and the Southwest Area of the United States, I say thank you.
+To all the members and missionaries with whom I have been privileged to serve in Asia, the Philippines, Micronesia and Guam, Great Britain, and the Southwest Area of the United States, I say thank you.
 You are examples of making every day a good day.

 Above all, I express my gratitude and love to my Savior, Jesus Christ.
 He is the life, light, and truth of the world.
 I leave my witness that He is our Savior and Redeemer.
 In the name of Jesus Christ, amen.